rust-lang/rfcs/text/0000-collection-contains-trait.md

 ```

 This may make code slightly harder to read, by encouraging developers to create even more complex generic bounds,
-but it might make code slighly easier to maintain since it would make it easier to change the collection type used by a project, or a part of one.
+but it might make code slightly easier to maintain since it would make it easier to change the collection type used by a project, or a part of one.

 # Reference-level explanation